-- The Center for Teaching & Learning (CTL) and/ all other professional development focused units coordinate in order to infuse equity and social justice options into professional development, including FLEX. - Convocation be used as a means to deliver some of the foundational training in equity and social justice - The CTL and other professional development units align with the Institutional Equity Plan and that the CTL and all other groups and committees collaborate to facilitate all the necessary training and development for ARC employees to proficiently use of an equity frame and lens for College policies, practices, pedagogies and events. - A visible, accessible, user-friendly, and centralized place for equity-based professional development and employee collaboration be created.
-A possibility is to relocate the CTL or a central PD entity to a more equitable, user-friendly space. - o See "Learning Center for Equity" and "Knowledge Base" under Campus Climate. - The creation of an in-house Professional Development Facilitation Team with expertise in equity and social justice.
+- The Center for Teaching & Learning (CTL) and/ all other professional development focused units coordinate in order to infuse equity and social justice options into professional development, specifically at places where all employees are gathered and/or required. - The CTL and other professional development units align with the Institutional Equity Plan and that the CTL and all other groups and committees collaborate to facilitate all the necessary training and development for ARC employees to proficiently use of an equity frame and lens for College policies, practices, pedagogies and events. - A visible, accessible, user-friendly, and centralized place for equity-based professional development and employee collaboration be created. - The creation of an in-house Professional Development Facilitation Team with expertise in equity and social justice.
 There should be consistent funding for this PD facilitation team so that their knowledge base and ability to step in for each other can be developed and strengthened. - Because so many faculty have not received training on teaching methods that would promote equity, the college should create teaching academies for adjuncts and full-time faculty that address methods that have proven effective for community colleges (e.g. student-centered learning, the equity mindset).
 Widespread participation in the teaching academies by adjuncts and full-time faculty will only be possible once the academies are fully funded (e.g. faculty course relief and pay).
-See Professional Development Appendix. - Increased efforts to include and encourage part-time faculty participation in professional development opportunities. - That we guarantee all classified groups are offered similar levels of training, including operational staff. - Mandatory ongoing training with leadership groups, classified senate, academic senate, and managers. - That managers should recommend targeted professional development to staff as well as faculty. - The College earmark resources specifically for faculty to attend conferences and trainings about promoting equity in the classroom, as well as reporting back about their experiences to other faculty.
-This would help to create a culture at ARC that demonstrates a commitment to sustaining ongoing conversations and trainings related to equity in the classroom.

-Adjunct faculty and temporary staff should be included in helping determine the resources and support they need to help promote equity at the college.
-That resources available for professional development should be posted in an accessible location and the application process should be simple and supported.
+See Professional Development Appendix. - Increased efforts to include and encourage part-time faculty participation in professional development opportunities. - That we guarantee all classified groups are offered similar levels of training, including operational staff. - Mandatory ongoing training with leadership groups, classified senate, academic senate, and managers. - That managers should recommend targeted professional development to staff as well as faculty and provide adequate financial support. - Adjunct faculty and temporary staff should be included in helping determine the resources and support they need to help promote equity at the college. - That resources available for professional development should be posted in an accessible location and the application process should be simple and supported.